lilgionate/will-hifetest/README.md

-# will-hifetest
+# will-hifentest
-testing github activities
+1.testing *github* activities
+2.add something to my read me to test for a pull request repo *succesful*